 Usually the first step is for your doctor to take your medical history.
 The doctor will ask when the mark on the skin first appeared, if it has changed in size or appearance, and if it is causing any signs or symptoms (pain, itching, bleeding, etc.).
 You may also be asked about past exposures to causes of skin cancer (including sunburns and tanning practices) and if you or anyone in your family has had skin cancer.

 During the physical exam, the doctor will note the size, shape, color, and texture of the area(s) in question, and whether there is bleeding or scaling.
 The rest of your body may be checked for spots and moles that could be related to skin cancer.

 The doctor may also feel the nearby lymph nodes, which are bean-sized collections of immune system cells under the skin in certain areas.
 Some skin cancers may spread to lymph nodes.
 When this happens, the lymph nodes may become larger and firmer than usual.

 If you are being seen by your primary doctor and skin cancer is suspected, you may be referred to a dermatologist (a doctor who specializes in skin diseases), who will look at the area more closely.

 Along with a standard physical exam, some dermatologists use a technique called dermatoscopy (also known as dermoscopy, epiluminescence microscopy [ELM] or surface microscopy) to see spots on the skin more clearly.
 The doctor uses a dermatoscope, which is a special magnifying lens and light source held near the skin.
-Sometimes a thin layer of oil is used with this instrument.
+Sometimes a thin layer of alcohol or oil is used with this instrument.
 The doctor may take a digital photo of the spot.